David-Avila/The-Slow-Shell/README.md

-# Custom shell for MiniMicro
+# The Slow Shell (DSS)
-This is a shell that adds more flexibility to the default shell.
+DSS is a small custom shell for MiniMicro.

-**Documentation will be added soon**
+# NOTE:
+This projects is WIP.
+Expect bugs

+# Shell features